vidarlo/wp-tournament-registration/readme.txt

 `wptournregexport`:
 *`tournament_id` (required).
+*`all` if set to any value the list shows all enries, otherwise the ones with a checked `approved` flag only.
 *`class` adds a space separated list of custom CSS classes to the form.
 *`css` adds a style attribute with custom CSS to the form.
 *`id` adds a custom CSS id to the form.
 *`fields_set` a comma-separated list of fields which get ignored if empty.
 *`filename` the name of the export file.
-*`format` a plain text string where all field names get replaced by the respective values.
+*`format` a plain text string where all field names preceded by a percent sign (`%fieldname`) get replaced by the respective field values.

 `wptournregform`:
 *`tournament_id` (required).